Rebecca Stoyel

-Career
+Gymnastics career

 Stoyel won the junior all-around title at the 1992 Australian Championships in addition to winning the junior team, vault, and floor exercise titles.
 She withdrew from the 1994 Australian Championships due to a broken hand, and she withdrew from the 1994 World Championships after breaking her foot on a balance beam dismount.
 She returned to competition at the 1994 Commonwealth Games.
 She competed alongside Joanna Hughes, Ruth Moniz, and Salli Wills and won the team bronze medal behind England and Canada.
 In the individual all-around, Stoyel earned a total score of 38.037 and won the silver medal behind Canada's Stella Umeh.
 In the vault final, she scored a 9.356 and finished in sixth place.
 Then in the uneven bars final, she won the gold medal with a score of 9.525.
 Finally, she competed in the floor exercise final where she finished eighth with a score of 8.887.

 Stoyel broke her foot again prior to the 1996 Olympics and retired from competition and began working as a coach.